This Statement is effective as of 01 December 2020.

 - European Interactive Digital Advertising Alliance (EDAA)

-- In the U.S. and Canada, those IBM advertisements that are targeted to you will be identified with the AdChoices icon, as IBM participates in the Digital Advertising Alliance self-regulatory programme for online behavioural advertising (see youradchoices.com and youradchoices.ca).
+- In the U.S. and Canada, those IBM advertisements that are targeted to you will be identified with the AdChoices icon, as IBM participates in the Digital Advertising Alliance self-regulatory program for online behavioural advertising (see youradchoices.com and youradchoices.ca).
 You can click on the icon in the advertisements themselves to manage your preferences.

 - Or, if you wish to not have this information used for the purpose of serving you targeted ads, you may opt-out by clicking here.